shirokov-lab/DS_projects/README.md

     * [CV](#cv)

 # Projects
-Evolution of my data science skills.
+This is evolution of my data science skills.
 Step by step - project by project.

 ## <a name="project0"></a>project_0 - IMBD movies analysis.
 ### Description: